-Image Sensing Systems, Inc. (referred to herein as "we," the "Company," "us" and "our") develops and markets video and radar processing products for use in applications such as intersection control, highway, bridge and tunnel traffic management and traffic data collection.
+The Company develops and markets video and radar processing products for use in applications such as intersection control, highway, bridge and tunnel traffic management and traffic data collection.
 We sell our products primarily to distributors and also receive royalties under a license agreement with a manufacturer/distributor for certain of our products.
 Our products are used primarily by governmental entities.